 Professor Nick Bostrom’s claim is bold in terms of probability and philosophy, with considered outcomes Bostrom has written almost on a pure binary.
 His claim led Columbia University astronomer David Kipping to work with his numbers using Nick Bostrom’s argument as a guide.

 David Kipping started with Bayesian analysis.
 This analysis lets the calculator include assumptions as a way to aid during the modeling.
 And since Nick Bostrom’s first two criteria both posit there is no simulation, he shortened them into one measure.
 Then, as Scientific American explains, David Kipping assigned “the principle of indifference,” which is the most non-assumptive and nonspecific “prior probability” one can use.
+And a business magnate, Elon Musk, says that it is highly likely we are in a simulation, and the possibility we are in a real-world is one in a billion.

 The next part requires you to take a deep breath.